inngest/inngest/docs/SDK_SPEC.md

 ### Transform input
 - MUST call before executing the Inngest Function callback.
+- Arguments:
+  - Context object that's passed to the Inngest Function callback.
+  - Map of memoized step data
 - Use cases:
   - Decrypt data from an Inngest Server.